-Onboarding and induction are designed to minimise this risk by improving the competency, productivity and satisfaction of workers.
+Employee onboarding and induction processes are designed to minimise this risk.
+Simply by improving the competency, productivity and satisfaction of workers.
 This process is an opportunity to sell your organisation to an employee.
 It is why HR employee onboarding process should be integrated into the recruitment plan.

 Employees without proper health and safety inductions tend to have a higher tendency for negligence to regulations.

-Moreover, these workers are also prone to injuries and fatalities because of misinformation to properly deal with hazards in the workplace.
-Onboarding and induction processes ensure workers are fully informed about the organization and are aware of their responsibilities.
+Moreover, these workers are also prone to injuries and fatalities.
+Simply, because of misinformation to properly deal with hazards in the workplace.
+Employee onboarding and induction processes ensure workers are fully informed about the organization and are aware of their responsibilities.

 Over the years, technology changed how construction companies conduct their employee onboarding.
-The availability of the internet, for example, has changed how people communicate.
-People also have easy access to information.
+For example, the availability of the internet has changed how people communicate.
+Also, people have easy access to information.

 The digitalisation of the employee onboarding process comes with certain benefits like cost-efficiency, reliability and speed.

 Companies in the construction sector that lag on their employee induction process should understand the various benefits that it offers.
 That way, they can capitalise.

 Initial experience that an employee has about your company is vital.
 It shapes how workers perceive their stay in the organisation.

 How you handle employees during the induction process will determine if they stick with you or not.